fleetdm/fleet/docs/Contributing/Adding-new-endpoints.md

 }
 ```

-Now we are ready for creating a method in the service.
+Now we are ready to create a method in the service.

 ### Step 2: Service